arwtsh/Blog/_posts/2025-01-24-SmarterAsserts.md

   The Blueprint function `Print String` or `Print Text` can output to the screen and log.

   > This is good for minor or non-fatal errors.
-Idealy, a programmer would notice the error, find why the error occured, and then fix the bug.
+Idealy, a programmer would notice the error, find why the error occurred, and then fix the bug.
   {: .prompt-tip }

   > Programmers might not notice the error, or purposefully ignore it thinking it doesn't have any impact on what they are currently testing.
 Unlike Unity, errors logged will NOT pause the game.